-ISL is currently developing the RFView web-based interface.We plan to launch this new capability in the coming months.
-The new interface will allow our customers to easily access the SCATS capability to support their specific project needs.
+Visit the RFView web-based interface at https://rfview.islinc.com/ .
+This new interface allows our customers to easily access the SCATS capability to support their specific project needs.

 Under the Knowledge-Aided Sensor Signal Processing and Expert Reasoning (KASSPER) program ISL used the SCATS model to deliver high-fidelity simulated radar data sets to support the needs of our DARPA/AFRL customer.
 The data sets were used by government and industry organizations to develop and validate advanced adaptive processing algorithms that improve GMTI radar performance in stressing environments.
 Numerous non-ISL open literature papers have reported results using these data sets.